 Have you ever walked into your house on a cold winter day, and your furnace won't turn on?
 It is the worst feeling in the world.
-It is freezing outside, you are unsure of what to do, and you are thinking about what could have possibly gone wrong now!
+It's freezing outside, you are unsure of what to do, and you are stuck thinking about what could have possibly gone wrong!

 Well, don't worry - help is available.
-Several causes make your furnace malfunction.
+There are several possible causes of your furnace malfunctioning.
 So, let's dive into why your furnace will not turn on, and more importantly, how to avoid this chilling scenario.

 Only an HVAC Pro can accurately diagnose your unique furnace issue.
 Get your furnace up and running ASAP with a professional furnace repair.